2Kelvin/2Kelvin/README.md

-- 👋 Hi, I’m @2Kelvin, an aspiring Mobile App Developer
+- 👋 Hi, I’m @2Kelvin
-- 👀 I’m interested in Art, Programming, Computers, Cycling and Basketball
+- 👀 I’m interested in Art, Programming, Computers, Cycling, Fingerstyle guitar and Basketball
-- 🌱 I’m currently learning `React JS` and `Node JS`
+- 🌱 I’m currently learning `React JS`

 <!---
 2Kelvin/2Kelvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.